-Learn about five of the best Titian paintings (and check out Bob's incomparable blog).
+Learn about five of the best Titian paintings.

 Listen to the final works of Beethoven – the last string quartets or the Ninth Symphony – and you hear a wholly different composer.
 Whether that difference came from Beethoven’s encroaching deafness, a philosophial epiphany born of a lifetime of experience, or both, will always be a subject for debate.